zombyacoff/faceit-python/README.md

 ## License

-Apache License, Version 2.0 (SPDX: Apache-2.0)
-Copyright © 2025 Alexey Svidersky (zombyacoff)
+This project is licensed under the Apache License 2.0.

-See the [LICENSE](LICENSE) file or [https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0) for details.
+See the [LICENSE](LICENSE) file for details.